seancmonahan/broken-watch/README.md

 # broken-watch
-A broken day-date is right sometimes
+A broken day-date dial is still right 1.68 times per year on average.